Contraception is free for most people in the UK. With 15 methods to choose from, you'll find one that suits you.

 The methods of contraception

-To find your nearest contraception clinic you can use the NHS Choices service search.
+To find your nearest contraception clinic you can use the NHS Service search.
 Enter your postcode, click 'search', then click 'contraception'.

 You can find out more about each type of contraception by contacting: